IgorVVieira/questions-and-answers/README.md

 # questions-and-answers 🎯
 Frequently asked questions and answers platform for Yahoo Answers and the like.
-Made with node and using MySQL database.
+Made with node and using PostgreSQL database.

 **Key words:** JavaScript, Node.js, PostgreSQL.